NixOS/nix/src/nix/search.md

 regular expressions *regex*.
 For each matching package, It prints the full attribute name (from the root of the installable), the version and the `meta.description` field, highlighting the substrings that were matched by the regular expressions.
-If no regular expressions are specified, all packages are shown.

 # Flake output attributes